We won’t officially know the handle from sports betting in Arizona for a few more weeks, though signs point toward a historic figure.

 “Upon launching DK Sportsbook in Arizona, it took just 17 days to acquire 100,000 first time paid customers, compared to 170 days in NJ, 312 days for PA [Pennsylvania], and 344 days for IN [Indiana],” the company’s tweet said.

 The Arizona Department of Gaming said in October it would release figures from the opening month of sports betting in the state Nov.
-29. Arizona sportsbooks and betting apps went online Sept.
-9, just in time for residents to take part in NFL betting on the season’s first game.
+29. Arizona sports betting apps went online Sept.
+9, just in time for residents to take part in Arizona NFL betting on the season’s first game.

 In late October, the Department of Gaming announced daily fantasy sports operators collected $175,000 in entry fees during their four days of operation in August.